mtsknn/mtsknn.fi/content/_blog-post-template.md

 # Optional fields
 #################

+metaDescription: |
-metaDescription: Plain text, single line.
+  Plain text,
+  single line,
+  but can be split on multiple lines like this to ease editing.
   Might be displayed in Google search results.
+  If not set, `intro` will be used
+  (but any Markdown in it will NOT be parsed).
+metaTitle: |
-metaTitle: Plain text, single line.
+  Plain text,
+  single line,
+  but can be split on multiple lines like this to ease editing.
   Displayed in the browser tab and Google.
-If not set, `title` will be used
+  If not set, `title` will be used.

 # Order alphabetically
 tags: